Mount Austin

 Mount Austin is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of Mount Austin is estimated at around 4,126 as of Feb 2026.
-This reflects an increase of 91 people since the 2021 Census, which reported a population of 4,035.
-The change is inferred from AreaSearch's estimation of the resident population at 4,076 in Jun 2024 and validation of 13 new addresses since the Census date.
-This results in a density ratio of 1,586 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Mount Austin's growth rate of 2.3% since census is within 1.9 percentage points of the SA3 area (4.2%), demonstrating competitive growth fundamentals.
-Natural growth contributed approximately 57.99999999999999% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Mount Austin's population is estimated at around 4063 as of May 2026.
+This reflects an increase of 28 people since the 2021 Census, which reported a population of 4035 people.
+The change is inferred from the resident population of 4052, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025, and an additional 13 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1562 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Mount Austin's 0.7% growth since census positions it within 1.5 percentage points of the SA4 region (2.2%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth that contributed approximately 57.99999999999999% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate an increase just below the median of non-metropolitan areas nationally, with the suburb expected to grow by 368 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 7.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, a population increase just below the median of non-metropolitan areas nationally is expected, with the suburb of Mount Austin expected to grow by 318 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 7.6% in total over the 16 years.

 Frequently Asked Questions - Population